Rajan1206/NoSQL-Lab1/README.md

 # NoSql Lab1

-Purpose of this lab is to write Map Reduce programs and run on single node Hadoop cluster.
+Purpose of this lab is to write Map Reduce programs and run on single node cluster Hadoop.

 **Question-2**  :  Input file contain NCDC weather data and program returns yearly the Maximum Temperature recorded.